Skip to content

 Step 6: Add DNS for oslo.kommune.no (optional)

-If you require a subdomain on oslo.kommune.no you need to follow these steps.
+All solutions visible to residents of Oslo and Oslo municipality employees should always use oslo.kommune.no.
+If you require oslo.kommune.no as subdomain, you need to follow these steps.

 Step 6a: Create a Route53 zone for subdomain